MarsBarLee/tic-tactless-toe/devlog.md

 - 5m: Learn about import vs run_module()
 - 5m: Test out interactive session with 'python3 -i tic-tactless-toe.py' and exit()
 - 5m: Test out interactive session with update_board() and print_board()

+2023-08-25
+- 5m: Talk to Patrick on feedback such has persistent board after exit(), use while loop to consistently ask for next player's move by checking for check_win() and making final version of functions modular